Tengfei-Z/AiTrader/doc/database.md

     as_of           TIMESTAMPTZ NOT NULL,
     created_at      TIMESTAMPTZ NOT NULL DEFAULT now(),
     UNIQUE (account_id, as_of)
 );

+CREATE TABLE IF NOT EXISTS aitrader.deepseek_credentials (
+    id          BIGSERIAL PRIMARY KEY,
+    api_key     TEXT NOT NULL,
+    endpoint    TEXT NOT NULL,
+    model       TEXT NOT NULL DEFAULT 'deepseek-chat',
+    updated_at  TIMESTAMPTZ NOT NULL DEFAULT now()
+);

 CREATE TABLE IF NOT EXISTS aitrader.orders (